minorimpact/perl-minorimpact/README.md

 # DESCRIPTION

-The main interface to the MinorImpact library.
+The main interface to the MinorImpact library, a personal application/object framework and utility collection.

 # INSTALLATION

+See [MinorImpact::Manual::Installation](./MinorImpact_Manual_Installation.md) for more detailed installation instructions.

 ## Packages